AndyAn7/README-Generator/readmeGen/README-Generator.md

 ## [Description](#description)
 ---
 <a name="description"></a>
 This application will utilize user input in order to markedly display a README.md file for a user's project.
-The README generated is complete and meets the best-practice standard..
+The README generated is complete and meets the best-practice standard...

 ## [Utility](#utility)
 ---
 <a name="usage"></a>
-This program is used to optimize a developer's time by querrying then displaying input within a README.md template.
+This program is used to optimize a developer's time by querrying then displaying input within a README.md template..

 ## [Contributors](#contributors)
 ---